buttplugio/stpihkal/stpihkal/hardware/vorze-a10-cyclone-sa.md

 Vorze toys are distributed with a USB dongle that will cause the BTLE connection to emulate a serial port on windows.
-This allows the toy to be easily used on all operating systems that do not have BTLE capabilities, such a Windows XP/7/8/10 (though Windows 10 will have BTLE capabilities sometime in 2017), OS X < 10.6, or Linux with Bluez
+This allows the toy to be easily used on all operating systems that do not have BTLE capabilities, such a Windows XP/7/8, OS X < 10.6, or Linux with Bluez
 < 5.28.

 Unlike Bluetooth 2 SPP, serial settings seem to matter for this